csswizardry/csswizardry.github.com/_posts/2024-09-13-optimising-for-high-latency-environments.md

 metrics within the CrUX dataset.
 What follows is overall best-practice advice for designing with latency in mind.

-This section details opportunist upgrades we can make that will hopefully improve latency-bound visitors’ experiences.
+This section details opportunistic upgrades we can make that will hopefully improve latency-bound visitors’ experiences.

 ### Reduce Transfer Size